duckAsteroid/velociwraptor/README.md

 Velociwraptor v0.0.1
 [?]
 Please choose an option for "Greeting" [default: Hello world!]:
 ```
 The default looks fine, so we hit &lt;ENTER&gt;.
-The template runs and we now have a new
+The templateRoot runs and we now have a new
 `hello.txt` file.
 Let's see what's inside it...
 ```text
 C:\velociwraptor-example>more hello.txt